 “As parents, we need to reduce our fear about going to school and whether that’s your fear about, ‘Have I done the right thing?’
 Or whether that’s the fear about, ‘Have I tried the right school?’.
 So as parents, we need to become educated about making good choices.”

 To help us do this, Kate suggests we get informed.

-“I’d encourage you to talk to your early childhood educators in your pre-school or early learning context but I really also encourage you to read up and find some resources.
-Early childhood Australia and the Australian Primary Principals Association have a brilliant book called, First year at school, which has some essential tips for parents and carers and I cannot recommend it more highly because it’s about educating ourselves as parents to know what to expect which helps alleviate all of those feelings of guilt and gives us some great ideas to do this year before they go to school so that we’ve got a really strong transition.”
+“I’d encourage you to talk to your early childhood educators in your preschool or early learning context, but I really also encourage you to read up and find some resources.
+Early Childhood Australia and the Australian Primary Principals Association have a brilliant book called First year at school, which has some essential tips for parents and carers.
+I cannot recommend it more highly because it’s about educating ourselves as parents to know what to expect, which helps alleviate all of those feelings of guilt and gives us some great ideas to do this year before they go to school, so that we’ve got a really strong transition.”